RanchoYuan/FindFibonacciPalindrome/README.md

 # FindFibonacciPalindrome
 FindFibonacciPalindrome

-The test cases are included in function test().
+The test cases are included in function module test.py.
-For testing the function FindFibonacciPalindrome(), just running the python script.
+For testing the function FindFibonacciPalindrome(), just running the python script test.py.